axelle50/disaster-tweets/README.md

 - code neural networks using Tensorflow Keras

 ## Deliverables
-The sumbission file predicting labels for the test set.
+The goal is to deliver a sumbission file predicting labels for the test set.

 ## Dataset